AbhishekSumod10/frontend_ticket/README.md

-Movie Ticket Booking System – Frontend
+🎬 Movie Ticket Booking System – Frontend

-Project Description
+📌 Project Description

-This is the frontend application for the Movie Ticket Booking System, developed using React and Vite.
-It provides a user-friendly interface for users to register, log in, browse movies, book tickets, view their bookings, and cancel bookings.
+This is the frontend application for the Movie Ticket Booking System, developed using React (Vite + JSX).
+It provides a clean and interactive user interface that allows users to register, log in, browse movies, book tickets, view their bookings, and cancel bookings.

-The frontend communicates with the Spring Boot backend using REST APIs and displays real-time seat availability updates.
+The frontend communicates with the Spring Boot backend using REST APIs and displays real-time seat availability to ensure a smooth booking experience.

-Technology Stack
+🛠️ Technology Stack

-React (Vite + JSX)
+React (Vite + JSX) for building UI components JavaScript for application logic

-JavaScript

-HTML5
+HTML5 for page structure

-CSS3
+CSS3 for styling and layout

-Fetch API
+Fetch API for backend communication

-Project Structure
+📂 Project Structure
 src
 │
 ├── components      - Reusable UI components